oriodev/album-archive/README.md

 # album archive

-album archive gives music lovers a place to track the albums they listen to and give them a rating! built using react.js, redux, node.js, express, postgresql, and material-ui.
+album archive gives music lovers a place to track the albums they listen to and give them a rating! built using next.js, postgresql, and shadcn.

 ![image](https://github.com/oriodev/album-archive/assets/93719767/76fcabf3-24d1-43e4-bf8c-88ab203127b3)